 A masterful songwriter collects life's experiences and artfully turns them into songs that capture the imagination of a listener.
-Declan O’Donovan is that songwriter, that contemporary troubadour who utilizes a broad palate of voice and piano to tell intriguing stories through the music he creates.
+Declan O’Donovan is that songwriter, that contemporary troubadour who utilizes a broad palate of voice, piano and guitar to tell intriguing stories through the music he creates.

-At home in the rural environs of Whitehorse, Yukon and equally at home in the urban centers of Montreal and Toronto, this broad sense of place comes into play in the songs Declan has written for his newest release, Broken Sky.
+At home in the rural environs of Whitehorse, Yukon and equally at home in the urban centers of Montreal and Toronto, this broad sense of place comes into play in the songs Declan has written for his most recent record, Broken Sky.
 “Overall, the sound of the album strikes a balance between the rural and roots, and the urban and contemporary influences that contributed to the sound and the songwriting,” says O’Donovan.

 Produced by Jean Massicotte (Patrick Watson, Lhasa, Adam Cohen), Broken Sky, was recorded at Studio Masterkut in Montreal.
 “Jean gave my songs a landscape to live in and explore.
 He brought with him a sound and an approach that gave every note warmth and direction, and he gracefully coaxed out performances from everyone involved that at once made the songs both grounded and unrestrained.”
-Featured among the many outstanding musicians on Broken Sky are Brad Barr of The Barr Brothers on electric and acoustic guitars, as well as Joe Grass of the Patrick Watson band on pedal steel, electric and nylon-string guitars.
+Featured among the many outstanding musicians on Broken Sky are members of The Barr Brothers, Patrick Watson, and The Luyas.

 Declan has toured internationally in support of Broken Sky with performances across Germany, Japan and Canada; and will continue to tour throughout 2018 in support if his newest release Hank, with dates booked across Canada and into Europe.